-What is bike share?
+What is bike/Scooter share?
 How does it work?

-Bike Share is a network of shared bicycles available for short-term use.
+Bike Share is a network of shared bicycles available for short-term use; Scooter Share is the same but with electric-assist scooters.
 It combines the convenience and flexibility of a private vehicle with the accessibility and reliability of mass transit.
-Dockless Bike Share doesn't use stations like the traditional systems in Chicago or Washington, D.C.
-Instead, you can find the bikes through GPS locators on a smart phone app or by calling a phone number, and they lock to themselves by clamping the back wheel, allowing the bikes to be more widely available throughout the city.
-The bikes can be parked on the strip of sidewalk between the walking area and the street, and at public bike racks.
-They cost around $1 for 30 minutes, with discounts for people of low income and students.
+Dockless Bike/Scooter Share doesn't use stations like the traditional systems in Chicago or Washington, D.C.
+Instead, you can find the bikes through GPS locators on a smart phone app or by calling a phone number, and they lock to themselves by clamping the back wheel (bike) or turning the motor off (scooter), allowing the vehicles to be more widely available throughout the city.
+The vehicles can be parked on the strip of sidewalk between the walking area and the street, and at public bike racks.
+Bikes cost around $1 per 30 minute or 60 minute ride (companies have slightly different pricing), and scooters cost $1 to unlock as well as 15 cents per minute, with discounts for people of low income and students.

-More than 25 cities around the U.S. have implemented dockless bike sharing, including Washington, DC, Durham, NC, Seattle, WA, and Dallas, TX.
+More than 30 cities around the U.S. have implemented dockless bike/scooter sharing, including Washington, DC, Durham, NC, Seattle, WA, and Dallas, TX.

-Bike share is for everyone.
-Local residents, downtown office workers, commuters, visitors, college students, and tourists all benefit from the convenience of bike share mobility.
+Bike/Scooter Share is for everyone.
+Local residents, downtown office workers, commuters, visitors, college students, and tourists all benefit from the convenience of these shared vehicles.

-You may see bike share in St. Louis in April 2018.
-The City of St. Louis' Board of Alderman approved an ordinance allowing the City to permit bike share companies to operate in the City.
+Bike/scooter share has come to St. Louis!
+The City of St. Louis' Board of Alderman approved an ordinance allowing the City to permit bike/scooter share companies to operate in the City.
 View the permit requirements here.
-The permit regulates the companies to make sure they keep our community orderly and extend the opportunity of using bike share throughout the city.
+The permit regulates the companies to make sure they keep our community orderly and extend the opportunity of using bike/scooter share throughout the city.

-You can expect to see bikes in areas of dense activity at first, like around Downtown, Forest Park, Central West End, and Tower Grove Park.
-However, the bikes will go where riders take them - they can be parked anywhere in St. Louis at bike racks or out of the way between the sidewalk and the street.
+You can expect to see bikes throughout the City of St. Louis, and now also in Clayton, MO and Ferguson, MO.
+The bikes will go where riders take them - they can be parked anywhere in St. Louis at bike racks or out of the way between the sidewalk and the street.